How To Change A Belly Button Piercing

 You might have heard horror stories about navel piercings getting infected and inflamed or the skin tearing when someone tried to change their jewelry for the first time.
 Thankfully, those kinds of complications are easy to avoid.
-We put together this easy to follow step-by-step guide to changing your belly button ring so you can swap out your original jewelry safely and with confidence.
+We have put together this easy to follow step-by-step guide to changing your belly button ring, so you can swap out your original jewelry safely and with confidence.

 Steps to Changing a Belly Button Ring

 - Wash your hands thoroughly with antibacterial soap.
 Whenever you’re dealing with a piercing, especially if it’s your first time changing it, your biggest concern will be to avoid infection.
 Since your hands can carry a lot of bacteria, do not skip this step.

 - Clean the piercing and surrounding skin with saline solution.
 Again, this is about preventing infection.
 By keeping everything clean, you will minimize the amount of bacteria your piercing is exposed to.

 - Sanitize your new jewelry.
 One popular method of doing this is to soak the belly button ring in rubbing alcohol (make sure you wipe off the alcohol and let the jewelry dry before inserting it).
 This can be effective, but note it can ruin your jewelry that is acrylic or features any gems.
 If that’s the case for your new belly button ring, then use the same kind of antibacterial soap you used to wash your hands.